kevinlekiller/mpv_scripts/autospeed/README.md

     autospeed-xrandr=false     true/false - Use xrandr.
-        Xrandr will be used to change the refresh rate of your monitor and find the refresh rate of your monitor using the modeline. autospeed-ffprobe=false    true/false - Use ffprobe.
+        Xrandr will be used to change the refresh rate of your monitor and find the refresh rate of your monitor using the modeline. autospeed-display=HDMI1
-        Ffprobe will be used to fetch the video frame rate. autospeed-display=HDMI1
         Tell xrandr to use the specified display when changing the refresh rate, find these using this command: xrandr | grep -Poi '^.+connected'